tdong185/Hello-World/README.md

 # Hello-World

-Currently a student at NYU studying Finance and CS
+Alum of NYU with majors in both Finance and CS.